akshitagupta15june/Face-X/Recognition-Algorithms/Face Recognition Using Inception V3 model/Readme.md

 <img src="https://github.com/Vi1234sh12/Face-X/blob/master/Recognition-Algorithms/Face%20Recognition%20Using%20Inception%20V3%20model/Images/10-png.png" align="right"/>

-layers.
-Still we can ask the question whether one should factorize them into smaller, for example 2×2 convolutions.
-However, it turns out that one can do even better than 2 × 2 by using asymmetric convolutions, e.g. n × 1.
-For example using a 3 × 1 convolution followed by a 1 × 3 convolution is equivalent to sliding a two layer network with the same receptive field as in a 3 × 3 convolution .
+ for example 2×2 convolutions.
+However, it turns out that one can do even better than `2 × 2` by using asymmetric convolutions, e.g. `n × 1`.
+For example using a 3 × 1 convolution followed by a `1 × 3 convolution` is equivalent to sliding a two layer network with the same receptive field as in a 3 × 3 convolution .
 Still the two-layer solution is 33% cheaper for the same number of output filters, if the number of input and output filters is equal.
 By comparison, factorizing a 3 × 3 convolution into a two 2 × 2 convolution represents only a 11% saving of computation.

 n × 1 convolution and the computational cost saving increases dramatically as n grows .
 In practice, we have found that employing this factorization